I Dyed My Hair 'Autumn Orange' & Here's What I Want You To Know

 Advertisement

-From there, Beer Mask, £10, was applied to the mid-lengths and ends to add a gloss effect to the hair, making the colours pop.
+From there, Beer Mask was applied to the mid-lengths and ends to add a gloss effect to the hair, making the colours pop.
 Then we chopped in some face-framing layers.

 Does autumn orange work on light and dark hair?